brumar/onionizer/README.md

 ```

 By using the `HARD_BYPASS` container, it's possible to skip all remaining onion layers and return a value without calling the wrapped function.
-This means not playing nicely with the other middlewares that are already contacted.
+This means not playing nicely with the other middleware that are already contacted.
 This is **discouraged** and should be used as a last resort only.

 ```python